UBC-MDS/DSCI-532_2025_29_e-commerce-dashboard/README.md

 This project is dual-licensed:
 - Source code: MIT License
-- Reports in `reports/`: Creative Commons Attribution 4.0 International (CC BY 4.0)
+- Reports in `reports/` and Images in `img/`: Creative Commons Attribution 4.0 International (CC BY 4.0)

 See [LICENSE.md](LICENSE.md) for details.